 Connect multiple Bluetooth headphones

 Note: Make sure the headphones are in pairing mode while you are performing the setup.
-Dual Audio will not work if Media Volume Sync is turned on.

 Create a custom profile with Sound Personalization